anhttmle/100DaysOfML/PGM.md

 - Thus, to obtain meaningful conclusions, we need to **reason** not just about what is **possible**, but also about what is **probable**.

+- Furthermore, one finds that probabilistic models are very liberating.
+Where in a more rigid formalism we might find it necessary to enumerate every possibility, here we can often sweep a multitude of annoying exceptions and special cases under the “probabilistic rug,” by introducing outcomes that roughly correspond to “something unusual happens.”

 # PART 2: